August 2014 – May 2015

 Join us the first Thursday of every month for extended exhibition hours, music, cocktails, food, art activities, a film & more!
 View photos from our previous First Thursday Block Party, which took place June 5, 2014.

-Sunday Serenades: Mozart & MATRIX: Join us in the galleries for a chamber music concert inspired by the complex international saga of exploration, colonization, and world domination, depicted in Frohawk Two Feathers / MATRIX 170, and features Henry Purcell’s Golden Sonata, François Couperin’s Les Nations: L’Impériale, and Wolfgang Amadeus Mozart’s Piano Quintet, K. 452.
-Presented in collaboration with the Hartford Symphony Orchestra, featuring Concertmaster Leonid Sigal.
+The program features Henry Purcell’s Golden Sonata, François Couperin’s Les Nations: L’Impériale, and Wolfgang Amadeus Mozart’s Piano Quintet, K. 452.
+Presented with the Hartford Symphony Orchestra, featuring Concertmaster Leonid Sigal.

-Enter via Avery Court on Atheneum Square North.
+Doors open 7 pm.
+Enter the museum via Avery Court on Atheneum Square North.

 Fine Art & Flowers: Join us for our annual salute to spring at the 34th Fine Art & Flowers!
 View unique floral arrangements and garden designs inspired by works of art in the collection, created by community florists, garden clubs, and designers.
 Throughout the weekend enjoy special events, tours, a marketplace with local vendors, and more.